Monolithic Dome Buildings: Eco-Friendly Money Savers

 Here at South Industries, we love feedback from our clients and those interested in our dome building technology.
 Here is a recent story from Shawn in Tucson, Arizona about his experience learning about the advantages of building a dome:

 These monolithic floor plans cut wasteful construction of high ceiling corners that are never used.
-The dome creates the same amount of floorspace with less material used.
+The dome creates the same amount of floor space with less material used.
 The monolithic floor plan also reinvents a way for heating and cooling.
-With the airtight seals combined with the dome structure, the floor of the monolithic dome can easily be kept at the perfect temperature.
-It is an ideal place for human activity and even storage of temperature dependant goods.
+The airtight seals combined with the dome structure, the floor of the monolithic dome can easily be kept at the perfect temperature.
+It is an ideal place for human activity and even storage of temperature-dependent goods.

 So after conducting this bit of research I am convinced that these monolithic dome floor plans are a way for us to take a step into the future.
 They look great, but most importantly; they make sense.
 I hope to start seeing them pop up in schools, gyms, and storage buildings around my town.”